 - Have a guarantor who is a customer with the utility company and can pay your bills within 60 days if you fail to do so

-If you don't meet the criteria, the company may ask for a deposit to establish the account which can't be more than the average 30-day bill plus 30%.
+If you don't meet the criteria, the utility company may ask for a deposit to establish your account.
+By law, these deposits can't be more than the average 30-day bill plus 30%.
 If you do pay a deposit, the company should provide a receipt detailing your information, the amount paid, any interest that will be paid if held for more than six months, the length of deposit required and any conditions for refunding it.

 Ohio Energy News: